Skip to content

 Config Load Order

-1. .bytemind/config.json in the current working directory
+1. ~/.bytemind/config.json in the home directory

-2. config.json in the current working directory
+2. .bytemind/config.json in the current workspace (optional project overrides)

 See Also